subhk/ContourDynamics.jl/paper/paper.md

 # Method

-The central idea of contour dynamics is to replace the area integral of the Green's function with a sum of line integrals along contour boundaries, using Green's theorem:
+The central idea of contour dynamics is to replace the area integral of the Green's function with a sum of line integrals along contour boundaries, via Green's theorem:

 $$\mathbf{u}(\mathbf{x}) = \sum_k \Delta q_k \oint_{C_k} G(\mathbf{x} - \mathbf{x}') \, d\mathbf{x}'$$